 Our pastoral system plays a key role in our commitment to promote British Values by instilling in all students a clear sense of right and wrong by being tolerant and respectful of the needs of all members of our school community.

 Key Pastoral Staff

-Senior Learning Mentor – Mrs M Bunce (email@example.com)
+- Senior Learning Mentor and Designated Mental Health Lead – Mrs M Bunce (firstname.lastname@example.org)

 Our Pastoral System

 - Students are organized in three Colleges dependent on their age.

 - Nightingale College: ( Years 7 only) College Learning Leader – Miss E King (email@example.com)

 - Rosa Parks College: (vertically mixed Years 8 and 9) College Learning Leader – Miss A Adenike (firstname.lastname@example.org)

 - Malala College: (vertically mixed Years 10 and 11) College Learning Leader – Mr S Kennard (email@example.com)

 We have robust safeguarding procedures in school to protect students who may experience neglect, physical abuse, emotional abuse and sexual abuse.
 Our Designated Safeguarding Leader is Mr Connor-Hemming (Deputy Headteacher).
 Parents / Carers can also contact Mrs Penn and Mrs Bunce (Deputy Safeguarding Leaders).
 If they have any concerns about their child’s well-being.
 Mrs Bunce is also our Looked After Co-ordinator and works with external agencies to support children in care.
 Further information can be found in our Safeguarding and Child Protection policies.